-Chicago Community Trust (CCT) is a left-of-center community foundation and provider of donor-advised funds that provides grants to left-of-center and liberal organizations, social programs, and nonprofits primarily in the Chicago city area, but also nationwide.
+Chicago Community Trust (CCT) is a community foundation and provider of donor-advised funds that provides grants to social programs and nonprofits including advocacy groups on the left-of-center primarily in the Chicago city area, but also nationwide.
 The organization is one of the largest providers of donor-advised funds in the United States and makes and handles hundreds of millions of dollars in grants annually.
 As of 2015, the organization was the 36th largest foundation by total giving in the country by total assets, 34th by total giving, and 27th by gifts received.

 CCT was founded in 1915 by Albert W. Harris, the president of Harris Trust and Savings Bank in Chicago.
 Upon its founding, Harris made a $200,000 donation to the organization, an amount that would be equal to around $5 million in 2019 dollars.

 Board of Directors and Staff

 Helene D. Gayle is the president and CEO of the Chicago Community Trust.
 Appointed in 2017, Gayle has shifted the focus of the organization from general philanthropic ventures to a strategy more focused on race-conscious identity politics and other liberal issues.
 Gayle previously served as the president of CARE, an international disaster relief organization, and serves on the boards of directors for a number of organizations including the Bill and Melinda Gates Foundation, one of the largest private foundations in the United States that tends to fund left-of-center entities; the Brookings Institution, a center-left think tank based in Washington, D.C.; and New America, a left-of-center think tank.

 The Chicago Community Trust has a history of making grants to left-of-center and liberal organizations which cover a broad array of issues.
 This organization gives primarily to other organizations in Chicago and Illinois but also makes grants to national and international organizations.